huiwenn/huiwenn.github.io/_posts/2023-03-10-predictive-distributions.md

 tags: machine-learning
 ---

-> Point predictions are often insufficient and for machine learning tasks that have to deal with uncertainty.
-Instead, probabilistic models are becoming more widely used.
+> Point predictions are often insufficient for machine learning tasks that involves uncertainty.
+As a solution, probabilistic models are becoming more widely used.
 This post talks about proper scoring rules, a framework to think about and evaluate probabilistic predictions.

 <!--more-->